Call our 24 hours, seven days a week helpline at 800.272.3900

 Put your skills to use by helping us advance our mission and helping Wyoming families dealing with dementia.

-Volunteers are the backbone of our organization - from support group leaders, to day-of-event volunteers, and more, our volunteers keep us going!
+From support group leaders, to event volunteers, and more, our volunteers keep us going.
+Become a volunteer today!

 Angel McClure knows that her husband, Adam, worries about Alzheimer’s disease.
 It runs in his family.
 That’s when Angel, and her son Bobby, took action.